exosphere-project/exosphere/docs/adr/governance-model.md

 **6. Corporate Adoption:** Permissive license (with possible patent grant), mechanisms for corporate involvement (like sponsorship or partnership opportunities), track record of successful corporate adoption

-**7. Overhead and Bureaucracy:** Administrative requirements, reporting processes, code hosting & CI/CD requirements, and any other bureaucratic elements that could add complexity or slow down the project
+**7. Simplicity, Autonomy, and Agility:** Low administrative requirements, simple and/or few processes (reporting, etc.), liberal code hosting & CI/CD requirements, and minimal bureaucratic elements that could add complexity or slow down the project

 ### Scoring Guidance for Criterion Evaluation